ValentinOVD/Open-Word-Database/README.md

 We have 666 reviewed words + 11896 auto-translated words in French !

+We have 123 reviwed words +  5124 auto-translated words in Portugese !

 We have 12562 auto-translated words in German, Greek, Japanese, Maltese and Russian !

-We have 8785 auto-translated words in Arabic !
+We have 8786 auto-translated words in Arabic !

-We have 8102 auto-translated words in Italian !
+We have 11212 auto-translated words in Italian !

-We have 8815 auto-translated words in Dutch !
+We have 8816 auto-translated words in Dutch !

 You can checkout the po in the Open-Word-Database-m2 git using the po command in console.sh .